 3. We let them cry; we give them space to feel the bad stuff.
 And then we talk about it.

 4. We don’t pay them for good grades.
 Think of the flip side: bad grades means your kiddo is struggling with something, and that needs to be figured out.
 Good grades also don’t mean everything is fine.
-My son, at 22, is just now getting diagnosed with ADHD but he was all A’s throughout grade school.

 5. We let them (genuinely) help make family decisions about pets, travel, meals, and almost everything else.

 6. We don’t spank, and we don’t require hugs.
 The only thing you’re teaching a child by hitting them is to fear the hitting.
 (Side note: this also goes for our fur babies.
 Cesar Millan’s style of “training” needs to be outright cancelled.
 Teaching anything to any creature must be force free.)